-3.4.4 TERRITORIAL
+3.4.4.
+TERRITORIAL

-Generally. a walled architecture simulating the low, flat roofed dwellings of territorial New Mexico.
-Generally characterized by decorative columns, and wood door and window surrounds.
-The territorial style uses no arches and incorporates no pitched roofs.
-Often of stuccoed block or frame construction, the doors and windows are not as deeply set from the outside.
-The edges and comers are not as soft as in the Pueblo Style.
+Generally, a walled architecture simulating the low flat, roofed dwelling of territorial New Mexico.
+Generally characterized by decorative columns and wood door and windows surrounds.
+The territorial style used no arches and incorporates no pitched roofs.
+Often of stuccoed block or frame construction.
+The doors and windows are not as deeply set from the outside.
+The edges and comers are not as soft as in the Pueblo style.

-3.4.5 RANCH
+3.4.5.
+RANCH